ISO 27001 Controls: A Complete Guide to Annex A Controls

 Control numbers: ISO 27001 Annex A 7.1 to 7.13

 Physical controls safeguard a company’s tangible assets, including office spaces, data centers, and storage devices.
 These controls ensure secure access management, proper asset disposal, and environmental security measures.
-Examples include access control systems, surveillance mechanisms, and clear desk policies.
+Controls here include visitor access logs, surveillance, and environmental safeguards, all part of the ISO 27001 Annex A controls spectrum.

 Control numbers: ISO 27001 Annex A 8.1 to 8.34